syriuszp/challenge_app/README.md

 13. Once a user reaches 1000 points, she receives Superstar badge that is visible on his profile page.
 14. Question's author receives e-mail notification when someone answers his question.
 15. User receives e-mail notification when his answer is accepted.
-16. There is a leaderboard page where users are sorted by points.
+16. DONE !
+There is a leaderboard page where users are sorted by points.

 17. E-mails are sent via background jobs.